khawarizmi-org/topics/Math/Number Theory/Introduction to Number Theory/en.md

   - It only has one divisor ($1$ itself), so it doesn’t satisfy the definition.
 - The **smallest prime** is $2$.
   - It’s also the **only even prime** — every other even number is divisible by $2$ and thus composite.
-- As numbers get larger, primes become less frequent — but they never stop.

 ---